flageval-baai/SeniorTalk/SV/README.md

-# Baseline Implementation with pyannote-audio
+# Baseline Implementation with speechbrain

 We provide a baseline implementation using the open-source [SpeechBrain](https://github.com/speechbrain/speechbrain) toolkit.